backdrop-contrib/ip_geoloc/README.txt

 both a latitude version plus a longitude version.
 The "Formatter", if it pops up, is relevant only if you want the location field to appear in the marker balloons.
-Then, after selecting the View Format "Map (Google, via IP Geolocation)", "Map (Leaflet, via IP Geolocation)" or "Map (OpenLayers, via IP Geolocation)" enter field_name in the "Name of latitude field in Views query".
+Then, after selecting the View Format "Map (Google, via IPGV&M)", "Map (Leaflet, via IPGV&M)" or "Map (OpenLayers, via IPGV&M)" select or type field_name in the "Name of latitude field in Views query".
 Fill out the remaining options to your liking.
 Save.
 Done.

 LEAFLET TIPS